 Two of the more popular indoor planters are made from terracotta and fiberglass.
 Terracotta indoor planters are great for providing a classic look and a material that allows for breathability and provides temperature regulation because of its insulating properties.
 Terracotta does have some drawbacks, however.
 Because of its porous nature, it is susceptible to staining.
 Even though high-quality terracotta is quite durable, it can still chip and crack under stress.
 If these are problems that worry you, you may want to consider a fiberglass planter.
 Fiberglass still offers insulating properties and is more breathable than plastic or steel, but it is a bit more resilient than terracotta in addition to being lighter weight and stain-resistant.

 Whatever your indoor planter needs may be, Planter Resource NYC will ensure that you are taken care of.
-We are pottery experts and carry a wide variety of designs and styles to compliment your plants and your home.
+We are pottery experts and carry a wide variety of designs and styles to complement your plants and your home.
 Call us today and bring your home to life!